Laura Dunkley explains why it was easy for her to choose her British design hero – textile designer Lucienne Day

 As well as designing printed textiles, Lucienne was also asked to design carpets, wallpapers, tea towels, table linen and ceramics.

 Abstract silk mosaics

 It was in the late 70s that Lucienne made the brave move from industrial design to silk mosaic tapestries.
 Abstract patterns built up of tiny pieces of shot silk, her tapestries glowed and shimmered.
 Possibly the most spectacular is the hugely colourful Window tapestry (1986), commissioned for the Queen Elizabeth Conference Centre in Westminster.

 Naturally shy and retiring, Lucienne nevertheless saw the importance of female visibility in a largely male-dominated profession.
 Lucienne was only the fifth woman to be elected to join the elite Faculty of Royal Designers for Industry.
 She became the first female Master in 1987.
 Lucienne Day paved the way for women designers that followed.
 She opened the door for Cath to bring us her florals, Orla her graphic leaves and Angie her mid-century dandelions.

 A true visionary and trail-blazer, Lucienne was a dazzling designer whose legacy lives on.
 She is, without doubt, my design hero.

 • The V&A houses a wide selection of Lucienne’s designs in the Textiles and Fashion collection

-• Lucienne also hand-selected twelve of her pattern designs from her portfolio to be re-released and revived through Classic Textiles housed in the Studio for Advanced Textiles at the Glasgow School of Art.
+• Lucienne also hand-selected twelve of her pattern designs from her portfolio to be re-released.
+They have been revived through Classic Textiles housed at the Glasgow School of Art.
 These fabrics are now being digitally printed to order on a gorgeously heavy cotton/linen fabric perfect for interior use.

-Would you like to contribute a Design Hero feature to the frombritainwithlove.com magazine?
-If so, let us know who your design hero is and why by emailing us at email@example.com.
+Would you like to contribute a Design Hero feature to the www.frombritainwithlove.com magazine?
+If so, let us know who your design hero is and why by emailing us at firstname.lastname@example.org.